Right Arrow

 Scenario: A rigger stands beneath a suspended load, trusting a quick lift.
 The load shifts.
 Seconds later, they’re struck by a swinging beam.

-Root Causes & Impact: “Struck by” injuries account for 16.6% of cases.
+Root Causes & Impact: “Struck by” events are a frequent cause of serious incidents.
 These typically involve falling or swinging materials—cranes, forklifts, or overhead hoists.
 Root causes: poor communication, bypassing safe zones, or rushing material transfers.
 Results: fractures, crushing injuries, fatalities.

-How video intelligence helps: AI video monitors identify when workers enter exclusion zones under suspended loads, or if forklifts operate unsafely.
-Real-time alerts flag risky behavior before disaster strikes.
-Footage review helps spot patterns—like repeated shortcuts or missed hand signals.
+How video intelligence contributes: Video AI monitors identify when workers or forklifts enter designated exclusion zones, such as areas under suspended loads.
+On-the-spot alerts flag risky behavior, enabling teams to intervene.
+Footage review assists in spotting patterns—like repeated shortcuts or unsafe positioning.

 Lacerations, Cuts, and Punctures